You'll Be in My Heart: Production and context

-Phil Collins was initially hired in 1995 as a songwriter.
+Phil Collins was initially hired for the Tarzan soundtrack in 1995 as a songwriter.
 Given his background as a drummer with the rock band Genesis, the production team believed his rhythmic sensibilities could lend a strong jungle beat to Tarzan.
 Early into production, directors Kevin Lima and Chris Buck decided not to follow Disney's musical tradition by having the characters sing and instead, Phil Collins perform the songs in the film serving as the narrator.
-The choice of Collins, a popular and well established adult contemporary artist, led his ability to write and record the five original songs.
-This "ballad" is one of the original songs he wrote for the film, and he ended up also performing this song as well.
+"You'll Be in My Heart" is one of the original songs that he wrote for the film.

-The song, originally written for his daughter Lily, who was ten years old at the time, was called "Lullaby", is used in a scene when Tarzan's adoptive gorilla mother Kala sings that her baby should stop crying because she will protect him and keep him safe and warm.
-She says everything will be fine and she tells him that "you will be in my heart always".
+The song, originally written for his daughter Lily, who was ten years old at the time, was called "Lullaby".
+It was used in a scene where Tarzan's adoptive gorilla mother Kala reassures her baby by telling him that "you will be in my heart always".
 The song is about "how love is a bond that cannot be broken".

-In the movie, the song ends on the first verse, the full version of the song on the soundtrack album notes that others don't understand why a mother and child who are so different can love each other.
-When destiny calls, the child is told he must be strong even if the parent is not with him.
-The song is one of only two songs within the film to have a part performed by an actual character (the other being "Trashin' the Camp" which the character's role in the song can be classified as scat singing).
-The rest of the songs were performed by Collins himself and overlaid into the movie.
-The full song is finally played all together during the end credits.